-On no less than a bi-weekly basis, the Investment Committee meets to review the Fund's current investment opportunity pipeline.
-After the Investment Committee's initial approval to move forward with an investment opportunity, the Investment Committee will receive a full presentation of the investment including both a written proposal and an oral presentation.
-The presentation will include, but will not be limited to, a review of each of the underlying real estate assets and associated financing, a scenario analysis showing potential outcomes across a variety of market and sub-market stresses, a structural analysis showing the various impact on both the asset and bond capital structure of these stress scenarios, a review of comparable investments and commensurate pricing levels, and, if appropriate, a cost estimate associated with a workout in the event the Fund may need to exercise rights and remedies in a downside scenario (a "Workout").
+On no less than a bi-weekly basis, the Investment Committee meets to review the Fund's recent transactions and current investment opportunity pipeline.
+For certain proposed investments material to the Fund's portfolio, after the Investment Committee's initial approval to move forward with an investment opportunity, the Investment Committee will receive a full presentation of the investment including both a written proposal and an oral presentation.
+The presentation will include, but will not be limited to, a review of each of the underlying real estate assets and associated financing, a scenario analysis showing potential outcomes across a variety of market and sub-market stresses, a structural analysis showing the various impact on both the asset and bond capital structure of these stress scenarios, a review of comparable investments and commensurate pricing levels, and, if appropriate, a cost estimate associated with a workout in the event the Fund may need to exercise rights and remedies in a downside scenario.

-An investment will proceed only if at least a majority of the Investment Committee, including the Fund's portfolio manager, provide their approval.
+An investment subject to such Investment Committee review will proceed only if at least a majority of the Investment Committee and a portfolio manager provide their approval.